Buffalo Sabres & Nashville Predators Make Minor Trade

 After considerable hype, Dougherty’s development has taken longer than expected.
 Had he stayed with the Predators, he would have needed to take a big step or else he would’ve fallen even further down the depth chart.
 His projections have him no higher than bottom-pair defenseman.
 The Sabres are shoring up their thin defense, especially on the right side.

 Baptiste struggled to find consistency.
 He can skate like the wind, but can be a liability in his own end.
 It appeared as though there wasn’t a future for Baptiste in the organization.
 At most, he was destined as a third liner.
 He was given plenty of opportunities to make the Sabres, a team that’s been terrible since he was drafted.
-He never ceased the moment.
+He never seized the moment.

 Thanks for all the memories the last three seasons, @NickBaptiste!
 Best of luck in the @PredsNHL organization! pic.twitter.com/2biF1fnTBf